Soccer-Liverpool's Mane to give 'special' answer after CL final

 Mane, who joined Liverpool in 2016 and has scored more than 120 goals for the Premier League club, was considering leaving Juergen Klopp's side in search of a new challenge, British media reported.

-"This question (about my future) I will answer after Champions League (final), if I'm staying or not," Mane, who has one year remaining on his Liverpool contract, told Sky Sports.
+"This question I will answer after Champions League (final), if I'm staying or not," Mane, who has one year remaining on his contract, told Sky Sports.

 "What I want to say now is I am fully focused on the Champions League and winning it, which is far more important for me and the Liverpool fans.